A new take on carving: the Dynamically Augmenting Wheel System

 And now along comes the DAWS, which takes a radically different approach to achieve its end by altering the shape of the wheel.

 Designer Charles Pyott’s set out to create a wheel system that would facilitate a shift in center of gravity without a loss of traction.
 His DAWS concept achieves this by having the wheel featuring eight independent segments that are guided in a lateral direction on a liner bearing at the hub - sort of like taking to the wheel with a pizza slicer.
 The idea is to enable the whole vehicle to shift and maintain traction without decreasing tire footprint area in contact with the road.
+In summary

 Having a vehicle that can carve or tilt into a corner makes good sense.
 However the prospect of all the moving parts within the DAWS system and the resulting load on the wheel during cornering, may prove to create some real challenges in the engineering prototype phase.
 We wish them well!